auth0/docs/articles/quickstart/backend/rails/interactive.md

 <!-- markdownlint-disable MD041 MD025 -->

 # Add authorization to a Ruby on Rails API
 This tutorial performs access token validation using the [jwt](https://github.com/jwt/ruby-jwt) Gem.
-A Concern called `Secured` is used to mark endpoints which require authentication through an incoming access token.
+A Concern called `Secured` marks endpoints that require authentication through an incoming access token.

-If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.
+If you have not created an API in your Auth0 dashboard yet, use the interactive selector to create a new Auth0 API or select an existing API for your project.

-Alternatively, you can read [our getting started guide](get-started/auth0-overview/set-up-apis) that helps you set up your first API through the Auth0 dashboard.
+To set up your first API through the Auth0 dashboard, review [our getting started guide](get-started/auth0-overview/set-up-apis).

-Every API in Auth0 is configured using an API Identifier that your application code will use as the Audience to validate the access token.
+Each Auth0 API uses the API Identifier, which your application needs to validate the access token.

 <%= include('../../../_includes/_api_auth_intro') %>